Anion exchange protein 2

 Anion exchange protein 2 (AE2) is a membrane transport protein that in humans is encoded by the SLC4A2 gene.
-AE2 is functionally similar to the Band 3 Cl^{−}/HCO3^{−} exchange protein.
+AE2 is functionally similar to the Band 3 Cl-|link=chloride/HCO_{3}-|link=bicarbonate exchange protein.

 Mice have been used to explore the function of AE2.
-AE2 contributes to basolateral membrane HCO_{3}^{−} transport in the gastrointestinal tract.
+AE2 contributes to basolateral membrane HCO_{3}- transport in the gastrointestinal tract.
 AE2 is required for spermiogenesis in mice.
 AE2 is required for normal osteoclast function.
 The activity of AE2 is sensitive to pH.

 AE3 has been suggested as a target for prevention of diabetic vasculopathy.

 Structure

 The cryo electron microscopic studies revealed that human AE2 protein forms a homodimer and stays in resting state of inward-facing conformation at physiological pH.
 A loop between transmembrane (TM) helices 10 and 11 extends from TM domain into its cytoplamic domain, forming a "trigger" locking the TM helices in the resting state.
 In addition, the C-terminal loop (CTD loop) inserts into the anion binding pocket to further block its activities.